 Making Lasting Improvements to your sleep

-- 1. Work your way up the steps; try step 1, before moving to 2 or 3.
-Use all the advice in these steps and try and not pick and choose. - 2.
+- 1. Work your way up the steps; try step 1, before moving to 2 or 3. - 2.
 Recognise that it takes time and that it may be tough to make lasting changes. - 3.
 Deal positively with any setbacks.